-E. Complications leading to the morphofunction vital importance nal alteration of certain tissue es and organs of
+E. Complications leading to the morphofunctional alteration of certain tissues and organs of vital importance

-44

-44

 1. The formation and development of bones is achieved:

 - A. Through the process of osteogenesis

 - B. Through the process of osteolysis

 - C. By the transformation of the cartilaginous tissue of the embryo into the bone tissue of the adult

 - D. Only in the intrauterine life

 - E. In three stages